-Nigeria has recorded over 200,000 infections, with 2896 deaths according to NCDC.
-Lagos, Abuja, Rivers, and Kaduna tops the charts while Kogi, Zamfara, and Yobe have the lowest recorded cases and infection rates.
+Nigeria has recorded over 200,000 infections, with 2896 deaths, according to NCDC.
+Lagos, Abuja, Rivers, and Kaduna top the charts, while Kogi, Zamfara, and Yobe have the lowest recorded cases and infection rates.

 The exercise is carried out by the Nigeria Center for Control of Disease (NCDC) in conjunction with NYSC.
 I was part of the team that carried out the testing in the Sokoto camp.

 Steps in NYSC Covid-19 testing

 - Every prospective corp member who has registered for NYSC is expected to visit the NYSC COVID-19 RDT Testing Self-Reporting Form web page

 - Fill the page with the right information and tick any box with the symptoms you have been feeling.

 - Download the Covid-19 reporting slip (in colored print only)